TGR Learning Lab

 - ACT and SAT Preparation courses

 We believe that students can and should learn every day—summer is no exception.
 Without the structure of the school day, it’s easy for kids to lose motivation and momentum.
-This is why the TGR Learning Lab continues to offer interactive, career-focused experiences within STEM fields during those critical summer months.
+This is why the TGR Learning Lab continues to offer interactive, career-focused experiences within STEM fields for middle and high school students during those critical summer months.

 The golf program at the TGR Learning Lab is designed to promote golf to underserved youth, provide golf-course access, and expose kids to careers in the golf industry.
 Students gain an understanding of the biomechanical motions of golf swings and kinesthetic movements during a swing, as well as course-management strategies to lower scores.
 Working with top-notch instructors, students build self-confidence while learning the game in a safe, supportive environment.
 Golf programs are offered year-round for students of all skill levels.